New Homes in Buckinghamshire

 Amersham is a town of two halves - the older half nestled within the Misbourne Valley and the newer sat on top of a hill within the Chilterns.
 With the arrival of the Metropolitan Railway in the 1890s, the town was split due to the need for a more accessible location which led to the modern development on the hill.
 Old Amersham has still retained a number of buildings from the 17th, 18th, and 19th century which are in fantastic condition, giving the streets a sense of stepping back in time.

-If you're looking for property in Buckinghamshire, whether that's a 2 bedroom apartment as a professional couple or 4 bedroom house for all the family, then look no further than Berkeley Group.
-Our property developments within the county cover a range of different properties which can cater to all sorts of housing situations you may be looking for.
+If you're looking for property in Buckinghamshire, whether that's a 2 bedroom apartment as a professional couple or a 3 and 4 bedroom house for all the family, then look no further than Berkeley Group.
+Our property developments and new homes in Buckinghamshire cover a range of different properties which can cater to all sorts of housing situations you may be looking for.
 If countryside accommodation is what you're looking for then Abbey Barn Park is the place to be, bordered by a new country park and woodland.